 Cyber Education Lead at Department for Education

-Arati Patel-Mistry is an experienced education leader with over 25 years in senior roles across the sector.
-Since 2018, she has worked at the Department for Education, leading national cyber security engagement and focusing on strengthening cyber resilience in education.
+Arati Patel-Mistry has over 25 years in senior education roles, including Director of a Multi Academy Trust and Trustee in the Northwest.
+Since 2018, she has worked at the Department for Education, leading national cyber security engagement to strengthen cyber resilience in education and drive cross-government collaboration on cyber initiatives.

 Catherine Halaas